Climate change in Florida: Sea level rise

+A predicted Köppen climate classification map for Florida in 2071-2099 using the SSP585 scenario (assuming highest possible greenhouse gas emissions.)
+The tropical region could hypothetically spread to regions as far north as Tampa on the Gulf Coast and Cape Canaveral on the Atlantic coast.

 South eastern USA population density and low elevation coastal zones.

 Since the early 1990s, sea levels in the Southeast U.S. have risen 0.12 inches (3.0 mm) per year on average.
 This rate is accelerating and it is projected to continue accelerating.
 Sea level rise is already making saltwater intrusion worse in Florida which impacts groundwater supplies.
 A natural phenomenon known as king tide flooding is also being exacerbated by sea level rise.
 This is when high tides at certain times of year are so high that they result in saltwater flooding in the absence of any precipitation.
 Salt water rises up through the porous limestone that Florida sits on.

 A 2018 report by the Union of Concerned Scientists (UCS) found that by the year 2100, more than 1 million Florida homes would be at risk of flooding according to their high scenario projection.

 color-coded shaded relief map generated with data from the Shuttle Radar Topography Mission.
 For the view on the right, elevations below 5 meters (16 feet) above sea level have been colored dark blue, and lighter blue indicates elevations below 10 meters (33 feet).

 A 2018 Florida International University study says that sea level rise will inundate the mangroves of the Florida Everglades.
 As the ocean rises, it will flood the Everglades and the Biscayne Aquifer, impacting the water supply of Miami.